 State Pesticide Regulation

-States may develop their own regulations that are more stringent than federal pesticide regulations.
-State pesticide regulatory offices typically license pest control companies that operate in each state, certify individual pest control applicators, investigate complaints and enforce pesticide laws in conjunction with the EPA and other agencies.
-State pesticide regulatory offices are often part of the State Department of Agriculture, but may be part of other state offices such as the Department of Environmental Quality.
+In the United States, state governments play an important role in regulating pesticides.
+They may develop their own regulations that are stricter than the EPA's federal pesticide regulations.
+This is done by each state’s pesticide regulatory office.
+They are often part of the State Department of Agriculture, but may be part of other state offices such as the Department of Environmental Protection.

 - Certification/licensing for pesticide applicators, consultants, businesses